datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ![](images/10.png)

 After a contributor to the project has implemented/fixed an issue of the repo, they can close it.
-In Github, you can do this by opening an open issue, and choosing the button in red.
+In Github, you can do this by opening an open issue, and choosing the button circled in red.
 You can also comment, perhaps to explain  why/how you closed it or what you did:

 ![](images/11.png)